heal and rebuild your marriage.

 • Unfortunately, no. I live in Mexico, and therefore ALL of my work is 100% online.
 I use HIPAA-compliant video software to meet with clients, so we’ll be able to see each other during the session.

-• Unfortunately, no. I am not in-network with any insurance company.
+• No, I don’t.
+I am not in-network with any insurance company.

 (But, I used to be!
 And occasionally, insurance companies will not update their in-network provider lists after a provider has quit the network.
 So, you might see my name on your in-network provider list.
 I can assure you, I have not been in-network with your insurance company since early 2022.)